Which city is cheaper, Dubrovnik or Edinburgh?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Edinburgh and Dubrovnik.
-Many travelers come to Edinburgh for the music scene and the family-friendly experiences.
+Many travelers come to Edinburgh for the city activities, the music scene, and the family-friendly experiences.
 Furthermore, many visitors come to Dubrovnik in the summer for the beaches, snorkeling, the hiking, and the family-friendly experiences.

 In the summer, Edinburgh is much colder than Dubrovnik.
-Typically, the summer temperatures in Edinburgh in July are around 14°C (58°F), and Dubrovnik is about 25°C (77°F).
+Typically, the summer temperatures in Edinburgh in July average around 14°C (58°F), and Dubrovnik averages at about 25°C (77°F).

 In July, Edinburgh usually receives more rain than Dubrovnik.
 Edinburgh gets 56 mm (2.2 in) of rain, while Dubrovnik receives 26 mm (1 in) of rain each month for the summer.

 The autumn brings many poeple to Edinburgh as well as Dubrovnik.
-Many visitors come to Edinburgh in the autumn for the shopping scene, the music scene, and the natural beauty of the area.
+Many visitors come to Edinburgh in the autumn for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.
 Additionally, most visitors come to Dubrovnik for the hiking trails, the shopping scene, and the natural beauty of the area during these months.

 In October, Edinburgh is generally much colder than Dubrovnik.
-Temperatures in Edinburgh average around 10°C (49°F), and Dubrovnik stays around 18°C (64°F).
+Daily temperatures in Edinburgh average around 10°C (49°F), and Dubrovnik fluctuates around 18°C (64°F).

 It's quite rainy in Dubrovnik.
 Edinburgh usually gets less rain in October than Dubrovnik.
 Edinburgh gets 67 mm (2.6 in) of rain, while Dubrovnik receives 162 mm (6.4 in) of rain this time of the year.